jkp85/cli-tools/README.md

 **Note 2:** You need to create a resources instance for your server to run.
 You can do it here:
 `http://localhost:5000/<username>/servers/options/resources/`.
 Keep your created resource id, because we will use it later.

 **Note 3:** You will need your api token in order to make requests to model server.
-After you login to api with this cli tools, you can find your token inside a file `.threeblades.token` in the same directory as your config file.
+After you login to api with this cli tools, you can find your token inside a file `$HOME/.threeblades.token`.

 ### Notebook